askvortsov1/nittany_market/README.md

 Some reflections on OCaml and the libraries I used:

+- `Js_of_ocaml` output bundles for Bonsai are absolutely huge (>30MB for this project!).
+It makes sense given how much needs to be statically bundled, but I wonder if there's any way to further bind higher-level libraries to JS, or otherwise optimize down the bundle size.
+Unfortunately, this alone would probably disqualify Bonsai for consumer-facing websites.
 - The language server was struggling with heavy PPX use.
 I found myself very frequently running VSCode's "Restart Language Server" command, or pressing ctrl+S on already saved files to trigger a re-processing.
 Without this, I'd get `let%...` usage highlighted in red with "unrecognized syntax extension: ...", and intermediate "_weakxxx" types for local variables and function definitions.
 - For some reason, `graphql_ppx` failed to generate a fragment for the recursively-defined `category` object.
 I haven't confirmed whether this is necessarily caused by recursive GraphQL schemas though.
 - The lack of a `bind` operator for Bonsai computations made many otherwise-simple components very challenging, although I understand [why this is neccessary](https://github.com/janestreet/bonsai/blob/master/docs/blogs/why_no_bind.md).